Root-Medjed/K-Nearest-Neighbors-Classification_zoo-data-set/README.md

 ### Features
 The dataset consists of 101 instances.
 Each instance corresponds to an animal which has a unique identifier (the name of the animal; first field) and is characterized with 16 features:

   1.  hair Boolean
   2.  feathers Boolean
   3.  eggs Boolean
   4.  milk Boolean
   5.  airborne Boolean
   6.  aquatic Boolean
   7.  predator Boolean
   8.  toothed Boolean
   9.  backbone Boolean
-  10.breathes Boolean
+  10. breathes Boolean
-  11.venomous Boolean
+  11. venomous Boolean
-  12.fins Boolean
+  12. fins Boolean
-  13.legs Numeric (set of values: {0,2,4,5,6,8})
+  13. legs Numeric (set of values: {0,2,4,5,6,8})
-  14.tail Boolean
+  14. tail Boolean
-  15.domestic Boolean
+  15. domestic Boolean
-  16.catsize Boolean
+  16. catsize Boolean

 ## Labels
 ### Seven pre-defined categories of animals: